Scalingo/documentation/_posts/platform/app/2000-01-01-slugignore.md

 ### Ruby Application

-Your Ruby application doesn't need to have all its test suites when running in production.
-You might want to exclude them during the deployment:
+Your Ruby application doesn't need to have all its test suites when running in production, so the `spec` folder can be filtered out:

 `.slugignore` content: